Randy Boone: Career

 Boone started his career in the 1962–1963 TV series It's a Man's World as Vern Hodges, a talented guitarist from Boone's native North Carolina.

+Along with Fred Gerlach, The Sherwood Singers, Fred Thompson, The Willow Creek Ramblers, The Steeltown II, David & Michaela, LeSesne Hilton with John MacQuarrie, and The Calimbo Steel Band, Boone was booked to perform at Pasadena's 1st Annual Folk Festival which was held at 568 East Mount Curve Avenue, Altadena, Los Angeles County on 18 August 1963.

 After playing guitar and singing in The Virginian and starring as a country singer in the 1966 film Country Boy, he played Francis Wilde in the Western series Cimarron Strip along with Stuart Whitman.

+Boone had a role in the 1973 exploitation classic Terminal Island, a Stephanie Rothman directed film about people who are convicted of certain crimes get sent to an island penal colony that has no guards.
+The film also starred Don Marshall, Phyllis Davis, Ena Hartman, Tom Selleck and Roger E. Mosley.

 Death

 Boone died on August 28, 2025, at the age of 83.